KRTU-FM

-KRTU-FM (91.7 MHz) is a radio station broadcasting a mainstream Jazz format.
+KRTU-FM (91.7 MHz) is a radio station broadcasting a mainstream jazz format.
 Licensed in San Antonio, Texas, United States, the station serves the San Antonio area.
 The station is owned by Trinity University.
-Between 10 p.m. and 5 a.m., the station format changes from mainstream jazz to alternative and indie rock.
+Between 10 p.m. and 5 a.m., the station format changes from jazz to alternative and indie rock.

 KRTU 91.7 is a resource of the Department of Communication that supports the academic curriculum while demonstrating Trinity University’s leadership in education and the arts.

 About

 Founded in 1976, KRTU is a non-commercial educational, nonprofit radio station under Trinity's 501(c)(3).
 KRTU programs a 17-hour/day mainstream jazz format, with alternative/indie rock overnight.
 The broadcast reaches throughout the San Antonio metropolitan area and into adjoining townships.
 KRTU is available in HD terrestrially and can be streamed worldwide on the Internet.

-The station employs a full-time staff of six, while students and community volunteers support the operations throughout the year.
-As a public service, KRTU "Jazz for San Antonio" plays an active role in supporting local arts and artists.
+The station employs a full-time, professional staff of five, while student interns and community volunteers support on-air hosting throughout the year.
+As a public service, KRTU "Jazz for San Antonio" plays an active role in supporting local arts, artists, and musicians.

-In 2003, the KRTU staff included Aaron Prado-Music Director and Chief Announcer, Chris Helfrich-Director of Development, and Robin Cunningham-Operations Manager.
+In 2003, the KRTU staff included Aaron Prado as Music Director and Chief Announcer, Chris Helfrich as Director of Development, and Robin Cunningham as Operations Manager.

+In 2023, the KRTU staff included JJ Lopez and General Manager, Kory Cook as Music Director, Julie Ledet as Director of Development, Monica Reina as Station Manager and Michael Thomas as Traffic & Production Coordinator.